MooersLab/MooersLab/README.md

 - [Jupyterlab cctbx snippets](https://github.com/MooersLab/jupyterlabcctbxsnips) CCTBX snippets for JupyterLab with the jupyterlab-snippets extension or the jupyterlab-snippets-mutlimenus extension.
 - [Jupyterlab cctbx plus snippets](https://github.com/MooersLab/jupyterlabcctbxsnipsplus) The variant of the jupyterlabcctbxsnips library with comments to guide editing of the snippets.
 - [Colab cctbx snippets](https://github.com/MooersLab/colabcctbxsnips) Colab snippets.
+- [cctbxsnips-Emacs](https://github.com/MooersLab/cctbxsnips-Emacs) CCTBX snippets for the yasnippet snippet system in for Emacs.
+-

 ## Curvefiting software
 - [List of curve-fitting software](https://github.com/MooersLab/Curve-fitting-software) This list includes both proprietary and free software.